juliendargelos/three-graduated-axes/README.md

     color: '#aaaaaa', // Color of labels (can only be a string)
     fontSize: 0.1, // Font size of labels
     fontFamily: 'sans-serif', // Font family of labels
-    faceCamera: false // Set to true to make labels looking at camera },
+    faceCamera: false, // Set to true to make labels looking at camera
+    renderingScale: 100 // Scale/unscale html sizes to fix rendering issues },
   opacity: 1, // Opacity of graduations
   color: 0xaaaaaa, // Color of graduations (hexadecimal number, string or Color instance)